This is the perfect addition to your family’s Valentine’s Day! The printables for these Valentine’s gifts for kids point them to God’s great love!

 I’ve got to admit that I’m a sucker for holidays.
 I love a good celebration.
 The cute finger foods and crafts just make me all giddy.
 But mostly, I love any good excuse for gift giving.
 Ribbons and bows and neatly packaged gifts are definitely my love language.
 I relish the opportunity to bless my kids with something that I know they will love!

 I wasn’t surprised that they loved it, but I couldn’t have fathomed how much they would.
-In fact, last year’s letter still hangs on the wall next to their beds.
+In fact, last year’s letters still hang on the walls next to their beds.
 I read it to the boys almost every night.
-Even though one of them can now read it himself, he still requests to hear it in my voice.
-I’ve gotta tell you, it melts this mama’s heart!
+Even though they can now read it themselves, they still request to hear it in my voice.
+I’ve gotta tell you—it melts this mama’s heart!

-So this year as I begin preparing for the Valentine basket tradition, I thought it would be fun to make some printables to share with you!
+So as I begin preparing for these Valentine’s gifts for kids, I thought it would be fun to make some printables to share with you!

 The sky is the limit when you are filling your basket.
-You can stick with just the items that I included or add more according to your kids’ interests.
-I try and keep it pretty simple, if I can.
+You can stick with just the items I included or add more according to your kids’ interests.
+I try and keep it pretty simple if I can.

-Band-aids—> Since different brands are different size, I went with the Band-aid brand assuming most of you could find it.
-Not to mention, they have the cute little characters that my kids enjoy and that’s what makes this gift super fun anyway!
+Since different brands of bandaids are different sizes, I went with the Band-Aid brand assuming most of you could find it.
+Not to mention, they have the cute little characters that my kids enjoy, and that’s what makes this gift super fun anyway!

-Candy bar—> This is one of those specialty Valentine’s bars that they usually sell for $1.
+Candy bar—> “‘Tis so sweet to trust in Jesus.”
+Sweet.
+Candy bar.
+Get it?
+This is one of those specialty Valentine’s bars that they usually sell for $1.
 The wrapper doesn’t quite fit around it because it’s so large.
 I just taped it in the back.
-The wrapper fits regular bars just fine though if that bothers you!
+The wrapper fits regular bars just fine, though, if that bothers you!

 GET YOUR FREE PRINTABLES:

-Get the Valentine’s basket set and ALL of our most popular holiday favorites in one simple download collection.
-We’ve made it easy-peasy to keep your hearts focused on the real meaning of EVERY season through Scripture rich printables encouraging time in the Word, family enjoyment, and the service of others.
-Click the image below to learn more.
+Get the Valentine’s Gifts for Kids printable set by clicking the image below.
+We’ve made it easy-peasy to keep your hearts focused on the real meaning of EVERY season through Scripture-rich printables, encouraging time in the Word, family enjoyment, and the service of others.